rsnemmen/rsnemmen/README.md

 I am an astrophysicist.
 I work at the interface between black hole astrophysics, machine learning and high-performance computing.
 When I am not thinking about these issues, I am reading, writing and riding motorcycles.
 I am originally from the south of Brazil.

-- I lead a [black hole research group] (https://blackholegroup.org) at University of Sao Paulo (USP), where I have been fortunate to mentor fantastic researchers and data/computational scientists.
+- I lead a [black hole research group](https://blackholegroup.org) at University of Sao Paulo (USP), where I have been fortunate to mentor fantastic researchers and data/computational scientists.
-- I am currently interested in challenging astrophysical problems and fun ML applications.
+- I am currently excited about applying causal inference to science, neural operators and transformers.
+Always interested in new, challenging astrophysical problems and fun ML applications.
 - I taught several astronomy courses at USP.
 - Fun fact: I once represented my home state in a disk throwing competition, and, ironically, ended up researching gas disks around black holes.